Doctoral comprehensive exam and seminar requirements

 • Student’s ability to handle discussion.

-Students will be assigned a Satisfactory or Unsatisfactory grade based on the committee's evaluation.
-In the event of an Unsatisfactory grade on the first attempt, the student must repeat the seminar within one term.
-Two Fail ratings merits a failure for CHEM 795 and a Required to Withdraw from the program.
+Evaluators will provide comments on, and assign grades (Satisfactory or Unsatisfactory) to, each of the evaluation categories, and they will provide an overall grade for the seminar.
+Students will be assigned a grade of Pass or Fail based on the evaluations.
+In the event of a Fail grade on the first attempt, the student must repeat the seminar within one term.
+Two Fail ratings results in a failure for CHEM 795 and a Required to Withdraw from the program.

-To reward strong performance in seminar presentations, a prize is awarded annually on each campus of the Centre for the best Master’s or doctoral seminar.
+To reward strong performance in seminar presentations, a prize is awarded annually on each campus of the Centre for the best master’s and doctoral seminars.